 I’ve found that hand-held mirrors with a magnification of x10 or x15 work best – those with a magnification of x20 are less easy to focus on individual hairs.
 Some come with stands and back lights, but it is much easier to use a simple, hand-held version that you can take to the window or other strong light source with you.

-If you do nothing else after reading this feature, I urge you to try a hand-held magnifying mirror, which will transform your tweezing experience.
+If you do nothing else after reading this feature, try a hand-held magnifying mirror, which will transform your tweezing experience.

 The best tweezers for plucking stray hairs are, without doubt, slant-ended Tweezermans.
 Don’t bother with round ended tweezers which are less effective at grasping hairs.
 Similarly, avoid pointed tweezers whose only benefit is in winkling out coiled, ingrowing hairs.
 If you choose to use pointed-ended tweezers, take care – they can damage the skin and trigger inflammation and infection.